Invoking iperf3

 --username username

-username to use for authentication to the iperf server (if built
+Specify username to use for authentication to the iperf server

-with OpenSSL support).
-The password will be prompted for inter-
+(if built with OpenSSL support).
+The password will be prompted

-actively when the test is run.
-Note, the password to use can
+for interactively when the test is run.
+Note the password can

 also be specified via the IPERF3_PASSWORD environment variable.